 Sauté onions, garlic and peppers in a little oil till soft.
 Add all ingredients to a large pot or crockpot and allow to cook over low heat for at least 2 hours (more is better), stirring occasionally.
 Serve over rice if desired.

-Have you made vegan chili before?
+Have you made vegetarian chili before?
 What are your favorite meatless meals?
 Share your ideas in the comments!

-Pin to save this vegan chili recipe for later!
+Pin to save this vegetarian chili recipe for later!

 Photo credits: Liliana Fuchs and John via Flickr